Your Group will be working closely with a refugee family who have been prioritised for resettlement because of their vulnerability.

 This is an essential part of the application process.

 Your first job as DSL will be to write a Safeguarding Policy.
-We recommend that you download and adapt our Template Safeguarding Policy, attached below.
+You should download and adapt our Template Safeguarding Policy, attached below.

-You must also send your Safeguarding Policy to the Local Authority Safeguarding Board to review.
-When you send your application to the Home Office, you must attach an email/letter to demonstrate that the LA have seen and approved it, or that they don't want to review it.
+You should also send your Safeguarding Policy to the Local Authority Safeguarding Board to review.
+When you send your application to the Home Office, you should attach an email/letter to demonstrate that the LA have seen and approved it, or that they don't want to review it.

 What Else Do I Need to Consider?